Newborn

 ⑦Receiving a congenital metabolic disorder checkup and other testing

-All newborns are screened using their blood for congenital metabolic disorders such as phenylketonuria, as well as for congenital hypothyroidism, around the fourth or fifth day after birth at the hospital where they were born.
+All newborns are screened using their blood for congenital metabolic disorders such as phenylketonuria, as well as for other disorders such as congenital hypothyroidism, around the fourth or fifth day after birth at the hospital where they were born.
 Currently, about 20 diseases are covered by public expense.

 In some municipalities, disorders such as spinal muscular atrophy (SMA) and severe combined immunodeficiency (SCID) are also covered.